 How would you describe your role at aae technologies?

-So, you already had an interest in subsea equipment?
+Did you have an interest in subsea technology?

-How has your career progressed since joining aae?
+How has your career progressed since you joined?

 What’s been your biggest highlight?